Automatic Pair Construction for Contrastive Post-training: Experiments

 \subsection{Data Curriculums for Post-training}

-We number different curriculums as shown in Figure~\ref{fig:curriculums}.
 The experimental results for curriculums are shown in Table~\ref{tab:curriculum}.
 All experiments are trained with the same numbers of contrastive pairs and steps.
 For SFT, starting with ChatGPT and transitioning to GPT-4 (Curr.~2) outperforms the opposite (Curr.~1) by a considerable margin.
-Since many models, such as Vicuna~\citep{vicuna} and Orca~\citep{mukherjee2023orca}, are fine-tuned with mixed ChatGPT and GPT-4 responses, our finding suggests that a simple reordering of the data can lead to different performance.

-For DPO, with Curr.~3, we start from \texttt{EasyPair}, GPT-4 vs. td003 and transition to \texttt{HardPair} ChatGPT vs. td003.
+For DPO, with Curr.~3, we start from \texttt{EasyPair}, GPT-4 vs. InstructGPT and transition to \texttt{HardPair} ChatGPT vs. InstructGPT.
 This strategy achieves better performance than using only \texttt{EasyPair} all the time.
 Meanwhile, the anti-curriculum, Curr.~4, underperforms single-pair DPO in general.
-Curriculum learning further unleashes the potential of DPO for post-training.
-We believe further improvement can be achieved with more thorough hyperparameter search.
+We also try pairing GPT-4 outputs with InstructGPT and ChatGPT outputs.
+As shown in Table~\ref{tab:curriculum}, Curr.~5, which starts with more distinguishable GPT-4 vs. InstructGPT pairs, outperforms Curr.~6, which starts with GPT-4 vs. ChatGPT pairs first.
+These findings suggest curriculum learning further unleashes the potential of DPO for post-training.